-Stroke remains a major public health issue, affecting a large portion of society due to its high incidence and mortality rates.13 The increasing number of stroke survivors will lead to a greater number of patients facing disability.14 This will create significant challenges in meeting the growing need for rehabilitation and long-term care among patients.15 To minimize these challenges, rehabilitation plans should be developed with an awareness of the complications that hinder patients' active participation in rehabilitation and prolong hospital stays.
+Stroke remains a major public health issue, affecting a large portion of the society due to its high incidence and mortality rates.
+The increasing number of stroke survivors will lead to a greater number of patients facing disability.
+This will create significant challenges in meeting the growing need for rehabilitation and long-term care among patients.
+To minimize these challenges, rehabilitation plans should be developed with an awareness of the complications that hinder patients' active participation in rehabilitation and prolong hospital stays.

 Stroke patients may experience various emotional and behavioral disturbances post-stroke.
-Major and minor depression are the most common mood disorders among stroke patients.
+Major and minor depression are the most common mood disorders among patients with stroke.
 Unmet needs can contribute to the development of depressive symptoms.
-16 PSD is a prevalent stroke complication characterized by hopelessness, anxiety, irregular sleep, and diminished emotional responsiveness.
-17 The highest risk of developing depression occurs within the first three months post-stroke, with depressive symptoms likely to persist or recur during the following 12 months post-stroke. ^{16,18}
+PSD is a prevalent stroke complication characterized by hopelessness, anxiety, irregular sleep, and diminished emotional responsiveness.
+The highest risk of developing depression occurs within the first 3 months post-stroke, with depressive symptoms likely to persist or recur during the following 12 months post-stroke.

-TABLE 4: Pairwise comparison of groups by the level of depressive symptoms. В runnstrom lower extremity Barthel Index Functional Ambulation Classification p value p value p value No depressive symptoms-Mild depressive symptoms 0.197 0.036 0.21 Mild depressive symptoms-Moderate depressive symptoms 0.765 1 0.555 No depressive symptoms-Moderate depressive symptoms 0.007 0.001 0.004
+TABLE 4: Pairwise comparison of groups by the level of depressive symptoms.
+Brunnstrom lower extremity Barthel Index Functional Ambulation Classification p value p value p value No depressive symptoms-Mild depressive symptoms 0.197 0.036 0.21 Mild depressive symptoms-Moderate depressive symptoms 0.765 1 0.555 No depressive symptoms-Moderate depressive symptoms 0.007 0.001 0.004